kitware-resonant/kitware-resonant.github.io/doc/source/index.rst

-*Girder* is the Kitware Data and Analytics team’s framework we use to create rich web applications and APIs tailored to specific kinds of data and tasks.
+*Resonant* is the Kitware Data and Analytics team’s framework we use to create rich web applications and APIs tailored to specific kinds of data and tasks.